William-Kruta/Dainamo-extension/README.md

 2. Download Language Models to your system.
 You can find them [here](https://ollama.com/search)

-3. Open Chrome and navigate to the chrome `chrome://extensions/`
+3. Open Chrome and navigate to `chrome://extensions/`.
    - Enable Developer Mode
    - Click "Load unpacked" and select the folder containing this project's files.